Public Lecture: Architecture and the Right to Housing in Argentina

 Professional Council of Architecture and Urban Planning (CPAU), Buenos Aires | August 06, 2025

-This public lecture and panel discussion explored how the right to housing—both in Argentina and globally—isn’t just a political, legal and economic issue, but also an architectural one.
+This public lecture and panel discussion explored how the right to housing—in Argentina and globally—isn’t just a political, legal, and economic issue, but also an architectural one.
 What does the right to housing mean in practice?
 And how can designers contribute?
-The Daniels Architecture and Housing Justice Lab’s founder Karen Kubey was joined by Rosa Aboy, director of Center for Research on Housing History in Latin America (CEIHVAL-IEH-UBA), and Pablo Elinbaum, a leading researcher at the National Scientific and Technical Research Council (CONICET) in Buenos Aires.

 About the Presenters